ivanleoncz/tulian/README.md

 ## Tulian
 Insights from Tuples and Lists, using Comprehensions.

-Tulian provides a summary (JSON) of data types present on such source.
+Tulian provides a summary (JSON) of data types contained in a Tuple or in a List.

 ```